JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 8.3.
 Recommendations

-The FL server was developed on Ubuntu 22.04.4 LTS using Python version 3.10.12.
+The FL server was developed on `Ubuntu 22.04.4 LTS` using `Python version 3.10.12`.
 It is recommended to use the same OS and Python version for deployment, as no other OSs or Python versions have been tested with this application.